aRuisu0/Trie/README.md

 ### Insert

 After calling the constructor, the insert function then ensures that the character value is being inserted into the correct spot in the trie.
-As the trie is completed, the data in each node is stored in a top-down manner with branch representing a string.
+As the trie is completed, the data in each node is stored in a top-down manner with individual branches representing a string.
 This is done by:

 1. We start at a blank node for the root of the trie
 2. If the child node does not already exist create a new node of the data